WandLZhang/fast-science-0-stellar-engine/blueprints/il5/bastion-pattern/README.md

 gcloud config set project <prefix>-prod-iac-core-0
 ```
 Use the following command to access the web portal `gcloud compute ssh management-bastion --zone us-east4-a --tunnel-through-iap -- -L 8443:<ip-of-ngfw>:443`.
-From here, you should be able to access the management interface at the url https://localhost:8443/ and log in with the username `admin` and the password you found using
+From here, you should be able to access the management interface at the url https://localhost:8443
 in the terraform output command. *Note*: You may need to change the zone in the above command if your management bastion host wasn't deployed in `us-east4-a`.

 ## Inputs